Here's How Your Trade Coupa Software Incorporated (COUP) Aggressively Right Now

 Evercore ISI gave a rating of “Outperform” to COUP, setting the target price at $140 in the report published on April 07th of the current year.

-During the last 5 trading sessions, COUP rose by +11.89%, which changed the moving average for the period of 200-days by -64.03% in comparison to the 20-day moving average, which settled at $69.91.
-In addition, Coupa Software Incorporated saw -52.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COUP fell by -0.62%, which changed the moving average for the period of 200-days by -65.69% in comparison to the 20-day moving average, which settled at $69.05.
+In addition, Coupa Software Incorporated saw -54.36% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading